djl997/laravel-search-query-builder/README.md

 User::search(['name', 'bio'], $search)->get();
 ```

-It's not very difficult in Laravel but it can become very long very quickly, especially if you also want to search the users posts and comments for example.
+This example is not very difficult to achieve in Laravel, but it can grow very quickly, especially if you also want to search in model relationships like posts or comments for example.

-Let's see how this package can improve this situation.
+Let's see how the Laravel Search Query Builder package can improve this situation.

 ## Requirements
 Laravel Search Query Builder requires PHP 8+ and Laravel 9+.